 Add vanilla and mix to combine.

-Sift together flour, salt & baking soda (OR as I do --put flour, salt and baking soda in a medium bowl and mix with a pastry cutter or fork)
+Combine flour, salt & baking soda in a medium bowl and mix with a pastry cutter, whisk or fork.

 Add flour mixture and sour milk alternately into butter/sugar/egg mixture until well blended